RatInABox-Lab/RatInABox/readme.md

 <img src="./readme_figs/rate_map.png" height="400">

 #### More complex Neuron types
-We encourage more complex Neuron classes to be made with the `Neuron()` class as parent.
+We encourage more complex Neuron classes to be made with the `Neurons()` class as parent.
 Specifically by writing your own `update()` and `get_state()` you can create more complex neuron types.
 For example  you could write a `Neuron()` class to fire as a weighted sum inputs from another neuronal layers (for example George and de Cothi et al. (2022)).
 Or maybe implement a recurrent layer feeding into itself.
 By saving `firingrate` into `Neuron.history` at each step plotting functions shown here should still be functional for downstream analysis.

 ## Example Scripts